rudreshr17/FullStackUniHelsinski/README.md

-Hey!
-I just realized I pushed a text file instead of the README.md file.
+This is a repository for assignments of course given by University of Helsinski.
-Well, this is a repository for assignments of course given by University of Helsinski.
+The course is to be completed before January 2021.
+So hopefully by that time, this repo will have all the complete assignements.